ati-ozgur/course-programming-languages/syllabus.md

 	- lambda functions

 11. Functional programming paradigms
-	- pipes in operating systems
+	- pipes in command line
+		- grep, wc
+	- arrays
+		- difference between javascript and c#
+	- list in c#
+	- array vs list in c#
+	- array vs list in javascript??
 	- map and filter in javascript
+	- dictionaries in javascript
+	- dictionaries in c#
+	- difference between array, list and dictionary.
+How to choose?

-12. iteration and iterators
+13. iteration and iterators
 	- yield in C#
 	- yield in javascript

-11. data structures
+14. data structures
 	- classes vs objects in C#
 	- structs in C#
 	- classes in old javascript